zestyxyz/forwarding-service/README.md

 # Forwarding Service
 This service helps to forward thegraph queries to spaces which have limited scripting abilities other than links

+You may deploy the forwarding service yourself or utilize the one provided by Zesty Market at `https://forward.zesty.market`

 # Endpoints
 1. `/:network/space/:id/image/:format/:style?beacon=?` (GET)